 Updated on 2019-12-15 – Updated to include a link to the video above.

 Disclaimer – We aren’t doctors here at SimplyJnJ.
-We simply provide information on topics (such as the one above, on “Are Your Shoes Causing Your Knee Pain?” that we think would be valuable to our reader.
+We simply provide information on topics (such as the one above, on “Can Shoes Cause Knee Pain?” that we think would be valuable to our reader.
 Always consult a doctor whenever you are experiencing any type of pain.